 - Partner co-branded landing pages should provide customers the ability to sign up for desired service plans directly with minimum friction.

 The onboarding process begins after the requirements are met.
 The steps are as follows.

 - Partner provides partner description, project ID, and so on.

-- Google Partner Engineer creates the partner's entity in the GCP Marketplace system.
+- Google Partner Engineer creates the partner's entity in the Google Cloud Marketplace system.

-- Google Partner Engineer whitelists Partner Portal in partner's project.
+- Google Partner Engineer allowlists Partner Portal in partner's project.

 - Partner creates a solution and enters the content in the solution fields.
 This includes information such as pricing plans & details, description of the service being provided, the icon to be shown on the SaaS page, and so on.

 - Partner submits the page for review.
 Google Partner Engineer and Google Partner Manager receive email.

 - Google Partner Manager/Google Partner Engineer will review the content and approve the page.
 After being approved, the SaaS page will go live within 10 minutes.